blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

 ## Exercise 5: Validate resiliency

+# We should first failover ASR.
+Move validation to the end.

 ### Task 1: Validate resiliency for the CloudShop application

 1. In the Azure portal, open the **CloudShopRG** resource group.
 Click the Load Balancer, **OPSLB**.